 - NIMBLE HIKER: The perfect combination of high function and performance, this all-purpose hiker will deliver years of comfortable service

-- SUEDE LEATHER UPPER: This nimble lace-up integrates a combination upper, featuring leather, mesh, and webbing — all combine into a durable shoe you'll appreciate for seasons to come
+- SUEDE LEATHER UPPER: This durable lace-up integrates a combination upper, featuring leather, mesh, and webbing that delivers a secure fit

-- ALL-DAY COMFORT: Equipped with our TechLite midsole, this shoe delivers long lasting comfort, superior cushioning, and high energy return
+- ALL-DAY SUPPORT: Our TechLite lightweight midsole provides lasting comfort, superior cushioning and high energy return for all-day comfort

 - Pigskin leather and mesh upper